esl-epfl/x-heep/docs/source/Peripherals/SPI.md

 :name: caution-seglen-bufflen

-While segments with lengths not multiple of 4 are allowed, buffers **must** be multiples of 4 bytes due to the SDK's handling of write/read operations to the _SPI Host IP_ TX and RX _FIFOs_ one word at a time (and not one byte at a time).
+While segments with lengths not multiple of 4 are allowed, buffers **must** be multiples of 4 bytes because the _SPI Host IP_ only allows reads from the RX _FIFO_ one word at a time.

 It is the _segment length_ that will ultimately determine the amount of bytes effectively transmitted/received, not the buffer size.